 Your body may currently feel like it belongs to an alien.
 But as long as your pregnancy is progressing normally, the short-term changes to your body won’t have any long-term health effects.
 Insurers know this.
 So in most cases, if you’re having a normal pregnancy, they’ll approve you for a standard life insurance policy.

-You may know that when you apply for life insurance, your insurer assesses your health by measuring your height and weight and performing basic tests, like blood tests.
+When you apply for life insurance, your insurer assesses your health.
+They measure your height and weight and performing basic tests, like blood tests.
 So you might be worried about the fact that because you’re expecting, your basic health stats don’t look the way they did before you got pregnant.

 Fortunately, when your body changes in expected ways during a normal pregnancy, it won’t affect your ability to get life insurance.